Reference Date: 07-February-2014

 FOOD SECURITY SNAPSHOT

-Prices of maize meal in June 2013 were slightly below their levels of one year earlier.
-The larger 2013 harvest and lower prices in neighbouring South Africa, the main source of country’s maize supply exerted downward pressure that contributed to the lower prices.
-However, a continuing weakening of the South Africa Rand, which the national currency, Loti, is pegged to, could add inflationary pressure to prices, given the country’s reliance on imported food goods.
+In the capital, Maseru, prices of maize meal, which have been generally stable in 2013, rose in December, reflecting the rising grain prices in neighbouring South Africa, the country’s main supplier of maize imports.
+Prices are likely to come under further pressure if the high prices persist in South Africa.
+Furthermore, the weakening of the South Africa Rand, which the national currency, Loti, is pegged to, could add inflationary pressure to prices, given the country’s overall reliance on imported food goods.

 Improved food security conditions in 2013

 Overall, food security conditions improved sharply in 2013/14, on account of a rebound in domestic cereal production, and generally stable prices in 2013.
 The Lesotho Vulnerability Committee (LVAC) estimated that 223 055 persons are food insecure, with the largest proportion (27 percent) located in the western Maseru district.
 Assistance is currently being provided to bridge food gaps, while the start of the new harvest in April is expected to improve households’ supplies and food security conditions.